-The man who has been arrested is, according to the Russian security service FSB, a 29-year-old Uzbek and he is said to have been recruited by Ukraine's security service (SBU).
-In exchange, the man is alleged to have been promised $100,000 (approximately 1.1 million Swedish kronor) and a trip to settle in Europe, according to information presented by the state-controlled news agency Tass.
+The man who has been arrested is, according to the Russian security service FSB, a 29-year-old Uzbek who is said to have been recruited by Ukraine's security service (SBU).
+In exchange, the man is alleged to have been promised $100,000 (approximately 1.1 million Swedish kronor) and a trip to enable him to settle in Europe, according to information presented by the state-controlled news agency Tass.

-According to FSB, the suspect risks being sentenced to up to life imprisonment.
+It is not known under what circumstances the suspect was interrogated.
+According to FSB, he risks being sentenced to up to life imprisonment.

-Kirillov and his colleagues were killed in an explosion near the entrance to an apartment building in Moscow.
-The explosive device had been placed in an electric bicycle and was remotely detonated, according to Russian media reports.
+Igor Kirillov and a colleague were killed in an explosion near the entrance to Kirillov's residential building in Moscow.

-The suspect is said, according to Russian accounts, to have rented a car to monitor the location and set up a camera that transmitted live images.
-When Igor Kirillov was seen leaving the building, the bomb was then detonated.
+The suspect, according to Russian accounts, traveled to Moscow, picked up an explosive device, placed it on an electric bicycle, and parked it at the entrance to Kirillov's house.
+He is also said to have rented a car to monitor the location and set up a camera that transmitted images live.
+When Igor Kirillov was seen leaving the building, the bomb was then detonated remotely.

-A Ukrainian security service (SBU) official stated on Tuesday that the country was behind the deadly attack.
+An official within Ukraine's security service (SBU) stated on Tuesday that the country was behind the deadly attack.

 Kirillov was a war criminal and a completely legitimate target, since he gave orders to use prohibited chemical weapons against the Ukrainian military, he said then.